Meghan Markle And Prince Harry Are Reportedly Thinking About Moving To Canada

 “But I think for us it has been a really special trip, because you get to see when you’re focusing on the causes that are really important to us, you can see that the impact is good, and it feels meaningful.”

-While in South Africa, Meghan made a private trip to a post office at a Cape Town near the University where the college student Uyinene Mrwetyna was abducted and murdered.
+While in South Africa, Meghan made a private trip to a post office at Cape Town near the university where college student Uyinene Mrwetyna was abducted and murdered.
 The Duchess of Sussex left a note paying her respects to the slain woman.